Camille Delavaux

 Capacity Building

 We look forward to building local capacity in using microbiome metabarcoding data.
-To this end, we are planning a series of workshops to share basic analyses for the microbiome data generated from ForestGEO plots using open access tools.
+To this end, we are planning to share basic analyses for the microbiome data generated from ForestGEO plots using open access tools.
 We hope this will allow all collaborators to fully benefit from the resulting metabarcoding data to answer many more questions relevant to each individual plot.
-Additional capacity building is in development.